DASA-Design/PyDASA/README.md

          ---
    5. **dimensional**

-      1. domain.py unit conversion handler/manager for the the matrix UnitsManager, OUT OF SCOPE for now!!!❌
+      1. domain.py unit conversion handler/manager for the the matrix UnitsManager, OUT OF SCOPE for now!!!📋
       2. framework.py: contaons de DimFramework class to manage and control the DimMatrix in the solving process. ✅
       3. model.py: contains de DimMatrix class to solve de dimensional matrix. ✅